mark-gerarts/lambda-out-loud/content/creative-code/functional-creative.md

 it.
 I heard it was comparable to a simplified version of Haskell, and code samples I found online all had these weird formatting rules!

-Well, after trying it out and creating a small sketch using [elm-canvas] I was pleasantly surprised.
+Well, after trying it out and creating a small sketch using [elm-canvas] combined with [elm-live] I was pleasantly surprised.
 The Elm community actively does its best to create a beginner friendly environment and it really shows.
 The compiler is on a whole new level of usability: error messages are super helpful and most of the times exactly tell you what to do to solve your errors.
 Once everything compiles, your code will probably do exactly what you want (barring tweaking a few numbers), which is very satisfying.
 The ecosystem is vast, with lots of quality libraries.
-Some libraries are not compatible with the newest Elm version, but oftentimes there are plenty alternatives to find.
 Documentation is easy to find.
-Not only for libraries, but especially surprising was the documentation around tooling.
+Not only for libraries, but also for tooling and architecture decisions.

-elm-live

-Stuff to like about Elm: consistency

-- Consistent formatting (not configurable!)
-- Consistent documentation
-- consistent architecture

-Some things not so nice:

-- *Too* simple at times, missing the power of Haskell
-- Stuck in the Elm architecture
+Above all Elm is consistent.
+The formatter tool has no settings, meaning every codebase you come across wil look the same.
+Package documentation follows strict rules and is automatically generated.
+Even the [architecture][elm-architecture] is similar for every project.

+The language definitely has some flaws.
+Even just starting out I sometimes miss the power of Haskell.
+While there are a lot of libraries available, the strict version requirements of Elm means a lot of them are outdated.
+There are plenty of alternatives to be found, but it takes some googling.

+These flaws are only minor.
+I really enjoy creating sketches in Elm, and I'm looking forward to learning more about the language!
+A thing I like to do is to follow along with [Nature of Code][nature-of-code].
+It's been a great learning experience so far; you can follow the progress [here][noc-elm]

 [p5js]: https://p5js.org/
 [TypeScript]: https://github.com/Gaweph/p5-typescript-starter